mehulaggarwal/Student-Application-Form/README.md

 # Student-Application-Form
-It is just a simple application form having controller class only.I have used different kind of annotations and also introduced captcha in it.We can see the form into two languages viz.
-English and French
+It is a simple login and register application where different students can only register themselves